SUTLZY/Self-Driving-Cars/Part4 - Motion Planning for Self-Driving Cars/Module 6 - Reactive Planning in Static Environments/Module 6 - Reactive Planning in Static Environments.md

 ![1565615315884](assets/1565615315884.png)

-Recall that the angular velocity for the bicycle model is given by vtandelta over L. The magnitude of the angular acceleration is therefore approximately given by the absolute difference between the angular velocities of our start and ending steering angles divided by the time step we're using.
+Recall that the angular velocity for the bicycle model is given by $\frac{v tang(\delta)}{L}$.
+The magnitude of the angular acceleration is therefore approximately given by the absolute difference between the angular velocities of our start and ending steering angles divided by the time step we're using.
 Rearranging the terms using the fact that v and L are always positive for our planner, we have the requirement that the absolute value of the tan of delta at time two minus the tan of delta at time one must be less than or equal to theta double-dot max times L over v.

 ---